 There is a lot more empty space in this table than in the corresponding Dircaea table, which means that there is a lot more opportunity for hybridizers.
-While the plants of this clade are not in general as showy, especially in regard to flower size and foliage, there are some new species like S. araneosa and S. nordestina, plus S. sp.
-"Ibitioca", that should offer good material for crosses.
-Both S. aghensis and S. sp.
-"Ibitioca" should be crossed with the miniatures, since the molecular data indicate that the miniatures are closely related to S. aghensis and possibly to S. sp.
-"Ibitioca" as well.
+While the plants of this clade are not in general as showy, especially in regard to flower size and foliage, there are some new species like S. araneosa and S. stapelioides and S. nordestina, plus S. bragae, which should offer good material for crosses.
+Both S. aghensis and S. bragae should be crossed with the micro species, since the molecular data indicate that the micros are closely related to S. aghensis and possibly to S. bragae as well.

 Prospects are not so bright for getting anything good from S. richii.
 It is way out on the very edge of the clade (see the table), so at best any cross would be sterile.
 The same may well be true of S. barbata.